davedotdev/candytext/README.md

 ## Contributions

-Throw a PR over to Github.
+Add a test, add a `Storybook` story and throw a PR over to GitHub.

 ## Buy Me Coffee